vatlab/sos/doc/step_format.md

 * `_methods='method1', _parameter='-5'`
 * `_methods='method2', _parameter='-9'`

+Finally, option `for_each` assumes that the steps can be executed independently and concurrently and will try to execute the actions in parallel if the script is executed in parallel mode (option `-j`).
+If for some reason this assumption is wrong and the step needs to be executed sequentially, you should use the `nc_for_each` option, which stands for `non-concurrent for_each`.

 #### Conditional skip of a step (option `skip`)

 Option `skip=True` will make SoS skip the execution of the current step.
 Using `skip=True` is not very useful so this option is often used with a SoS variable.
 For example